-Specific Aim #3: Establishing a 3D yardstick (subset of genomic features that define a predictive signature of longevity) for evaluation in different environments.
-We will use the regulatory genomic regions established in aims 1 and 2 (such as TADs and genomic compartments) together with data stratification for environment (such as lifestyle factors, place of living, health condition, ethnicity, etc.) to design the 3D yardstick a predictive model of longevity.
-This will be validated in randomly selected groups with matching variables.
+Specific Aim #3: Establish a 3D yardstick comprised of a subset of genomic features that define a predictive signature of longevity.
+We will use the regulatory genomic regions established in Aims 1 and 2 (such as TADs and genomic compartments) together with data stratification based on different demographic and environmental characteristics (such as lifestyle factors, place of residence, health conditions, ethnicity, etc.) to design a 3D yardstick in the form of a predictive model of longevity.
+This model will be validated in randomly selected groups with matching variables.

 3a.
 Computationally search for a subset of genomic features that are predictive of longevity.
 This will be performed based on the data measured in the previous objectives.
-We would like to solve a classification problem, or in other words, find a mathematical function which integrates Hi-C data in order to calculate longevity.
+We would like to solve a classification problem by establishing a mathematical function that integrates Hi-C data in order to calculate and predict longevity.

 3b.
-Integrated methylation using genome organization and methylation data.
-After discovering features of genome organization that are predictive of longevity, we will integrate our data with previously measured methylation data to create a combined 3D-epigenomic predictive yardstick for healthy lifespan.
+Integrate methylation profiles into predictive analyses of longevity based on genomic organization and methylation data.
+After discovering features of genomic organization that are predictive of longevity, we will integrate our data with previously measured methylation data to create a combined 3D-epigenomic predictive yardstick for healthy longevity.

 3c.
-Investigate the biological characteristics of the loci which are found to be predictive, gaining insight into underlying mechanisms.
+Investigate the biological characteristics of the loci which are found to be predictive to gain insight into underlying biological drivers of aging.
 This may provide us with a way to perform a large-scale validation using a simpler experimental setup.
-Throughout the analysis we will consider data stratification for environmental factors (such as lifestyle factors, place of living, health condition, ethnicity, etc.).
+Throughout these analyses, we will consider data stratification based on demographic and environmental factors (including lifestyle factors, place of residence, health condition, ethnicity, etc.).

-Methodology for specific aim 3:
+Methodology for Specific Aim 3: